garethgeorge/backrest/README.md

  * Build from source ([see below](#building)).
  * Run with docker: `garethgeorge/backrest:latest` ([see on dockerhub](https://hub.docker.com/repository/docker/garethgeorge/backrest/))

 Backrest is accessible from a web browser.
 By default it binds to `0.0.0.0:9898` and can be accessed at `http://localhost:9898`.
+Change the port with the `BACKREST_PORT` environment variable e.g. `BACKREST_PORT=127.0.0.1 backrest` to listen only on local interfaces.

 ## Running with Docker Compose